'Vaccine Angels' Help Thousands Hunt Down COVID Vaccination Appointments In Massachusetts

 BOSTON (CBS) – A Facebook group of volunteers is booking thousands of COVID vaccine appointments for people in Massachusetts.

 “I didn’t realize it was going to be 20 hours a day, 7 days a week.
-So, it’s a lot,” Jessica Koslow told WBZ-TV.READ MORE: 'Winter Is Going Out Swinging': Widespread 2-4 Inches Of Snow For Southern New England Expected Friday Morning
+So, it’s a lot,” Jessica Kosow told WBZ-TV.READ MORE: To Save The Planet, Tide Wants You To Quit Using Warm Water For Laundry

 “It’s a lot of work, but it’s really, really rewarding to help people who can’t help themselves,” she said.

 There are now more than 5,000 members and the goal is simple – help people book vaccines who are struggling.
-Koslow said they’ve secured “thousands of appointments.”
+Kosow said they’ve secured “thousands of appointments.”

 Here’s how it works.
-Dozens of volunteer members find openings and sign eligible people up.READ MORE: Hynes Convention Center Mass COVID Vaccine Site Opens Thursday
+Dozens of volunteer members find openings and sign eligible people up.READ MORE: John Kerry Defends Photo That Shows Him Maskless On Flight, Calls It 'Momentary'

 You can go to the site and ask for help or just look for the offers.
 They never stop posting.
 It’s just regular people who figured out the system and are just looking to help.

-“I think it’s so amazing to see people helping other people,” Koslow said.
+“I think it’s so amazing to see people helping other people,” Kosow said.

 Roslindale preschool teacher Christine Fitzgerald couldn’t find an appointment on her own.
 But a stranger on the site stepped in and within minutes she was booked for the next day, giving her some much-needed light at the end of this very dark pandemic.